Nosferatu the Vampyre: Plot

-Lucy's beauty and purity distract Dracula from the call of the rooster, and at the first light of day, he collapses to the floor, dead.
+Lucy spreads crumbled, consecrated Hosts in Dracula's coffins and around Jonathan and the chair he is sitting in.
+That night, she lures Dracula to her bedroom, where he drinks her blood.
+She distracts Dracula from the call of the rooster, and at the first light of day he dies.
 Van Helsing arrives to discover Lucy dead but victorious.
-He then drives a stake through the heart of the Count to make sure that Lucy's sacrifice was not in vain.
-In a final ironic twist, Jonathan awakens from his sickness, now a vampire, and has Van Helsing arrested for the murder of Count Dracula.
-He then states enigmatically that he has much to do and is last seen riding away on horseback, garbed in the same fluttering black as Dracula.
+He then drives a stake through the heart of Dracula to make sure that Lucy's sacrifice was not in vain.
+Awakening from his sickness, Jonathan has Van Helsing arrested for Dracula's murder.
+Getting a maid to sweep away the crumbled Host from around his chair, Jonathan, now a vampire, then states that he has much to do and rides away on horseback, garbed in the same fluttering black as Dracula.